Privacy Policy

 - A vulnerability-disclosure channel published at /.well-known/security.txt and at security@whisper.security.

-We log a 24-character prefix of API keys alongside audit records to identify which credential ran a given query; the remainder of the key is not stored in the audit record.
 No method of transmission over the Internet is fully secure, and we cannot guarantee absolute security.

 Data Retention